 Barb Green, Communications Lead [Edmonton AB]

 On her first trip to Naramata Centre, Barb felt she had found her spiritual home.
 That scheduled one-week visit became two, when both Barb and her son, Kevin, simply could not leave after just seven days!
 Joyful Naramata summer weeks followed yearly, leaving Barb feeling nurtured and renewed and Kevin inspired to grow and to serve as summer staff.
-Having witnessed the positive effect on her son, Barb wants Naramata Centre to be there for future generations and looks forward to working with the Board toward this objective.
+Having witnessed the positive effect on her son, Barb wants Naramata Centre to be there for future generations and is working with the Board toward this objective.
 Following her nursing career, Barb pursued education in public relations that led to a senior communications position with a large organization.
 Recently retired, Barb enjoys life-long learning, time in nature, working in her garden and travel.

 Barb Gregg, Treasurer [Surrey BC]

 Barb has always found Naramata Centre to be a place of retreat, learning and spiritual nurture.
 It is a place where she has come to learn and to grow so that she can live out her faith in her everyday life.